Leonid Meteor Shower 2017

 This dramatic phenomenon is due to the shower’s parent comet “Temple-Tuttle” which orbits the sun every 33 years.
 As a result, the comet ejects vast amounts of material into space as it gets close to the sun and creates a meteoroid stream.
 The Earth encounters and passes through this stream every November consequently sparking the Leonid Meteor Shower.
 The comet is at perihelion (closest to the Sun) in 2031 possibly adding more material to the meteoroid stream, this could make conditions right for another outburst in 2033.
 With that in mind meteor showers and in particular, the Leonids are unpredictable.
 In the years 1988 through to 2002 up to 3000 meteors were recorded on video per hour so anything can happen.

 Normally if the Earth isn’t passing through a dense part of the Leonid stream we can expect to see an hourly rate of roughly 10-20 Leonids per hour.
-However, because of the waning Moon in November 2016, all but the brightest meteors will be hidden.

 Watching the Leonid Meteor Shower